azimuddin2/secondhand-marketplace-frontend/README.md

 ## 🚀 Frontend Development

 ## Overview
-The Secondhand Marketplace application is a user-friendly e-commerce platform with secure authentication, intuitive product management, and a seamless shopping experience.
+The Secondhand Marketplace application is a user-friendly e-commerce platform with secure authentication, intuitive Listing management, and a seamless shopping experience.
 The application is designed to be responsive and visually appealing while maintaining strong security practices.

 ## 🛠️ Technologies Used
 - **Frontend:** TypeScript, Next.js, Tailwind CSS.